NCAS-CMS/cf-python/docs/source/performance.rst

 parallel until the final result has been computed.

-The following example creates a visualisation of the task graph for a simple data computation over four chunks:
+The following example creates a visualisation of the task graph for a basic data computation over four chunks:

 .. code-block:: python
    :caption: *Visualising the task graph for a lazy computation.*